Paroxetine vs fluoxetine

 Paroxetine is a selective serotonin reuptake inhibitor (SSRI) that works by increasing the levels of serotonin in the brain.
 Serotonin is a neurotransmitter that plays a key role in regulating mood, emotions, and behavior.
 By blocking the reuptake of serotonin, paroxetine helps to enhance the effects of this neurotransmitter, leading to improved mood and reduced symptoms of anxiety and depression.

-See also Fluoxetine no sleep
+See also Fluoxetine and fat loss

 Mechanism of Action of Fluoxetine: